HIV/STI testing and treatment in Hungary

 If the result of the STI test is negative: If you tested after the window period and the rapid test came out negative, then you can be sure of your negative result.
 There is nothing more you need to do.

 If the result of the STI test is positive: The first thing you must remember is that this isn’t a tragedy, it can happen to anyone, and much more frequently than you’d think!
 Blaming yourself or anyone else you think might have passed it to you doesn’t solve the problem.
-In fact, if you can, inform your most recent sexual partners (approximately the past three months) about your infection and recommend that they also get tested.
-Fortunately, most sexually transmitted infections are relatively easy to cure, so the sooner you find it about it, the faster it will be over.
+If you can, inform your most recent sexual partners (approximately the past three months) about your infection and recommend that they also get tested.
+Fortunately, most sexually transmitted infections are relatively easy to cure, so the sooner you find out it about it, the faster it will be over.